adamhill/ArchitecturalKatas-2023/README.md

 After conducting a thorough analysis of Wildlife AI's [requirements](#22-requirements) and key business drivers, we have identified the primary architectural characteristics that the system should incorporate.
 These key characteristics include Feasibility, Simplicity, Domain Part Abstraction and Interoperability.

 1. **Feasibility/Cost-effective:** This architectural attribute ensures that the system's design aligns with the practicality of implementation within the available resources, budget, and time constraints.
-> Based on the financial constraints of being a charitable trust and to support the open-source initiative we want to propose a cost effective solution.
+> Based on the financial constraints of being a charitable trust and to support the open-source initiative we want to propose a cost-effective solution.
 [#charity](#charitable)
 [#open source initiative](#opensource)